 - Supporting existing credit risk management infrastructure.

-LeadSquared’s new age Lending CRM is helping leading Indian banks identify creditworthy borrowers during the onboarding process and creating an additional layer of security for credit risk management.
+LeadSquared’s new age digital lending solution is helping leading Indian banks identify creditworthy borrowers during the onboarding process and creating an additional layer of security for credit risk management.

 1. What is risk management in the banking industry?

 Risk management is a proactive process to identify any potential loan losses that may occur due to some reason and reduce the overall risk in your loan portfolio.